ppetrovtv/pine_script_docs/source/language/Comments.rst

 Comments
 ========

-Pine Script has single-line comments only.
+Pine Script supports single-line comments.
 Any text from the symbol ``//`` until the end of the line is considered as comment.
 An example::

     study("Test")